 flyGATEWAY is about furthering the legacy his family started by making a calling in aviation possible for all people, purely through service.

 Flight schools come in two types, Part 61 and Part 141.
 Our locations are all Part 141 approved schools.
-Part 141 and Self-Examining Authority means that the Federal Aviation Administration regularly audits pass-rates and reviews curriculum to ensure compliance with federal regulations and induce a higher level of safety.
+Part 141 regulations mean that the Federal Aviation Administration regularly audits pass-rates and reviews curriculum to ensure compliance with federal regulations and induce a higher level of safety.
 We must have detailed, FAA-approved course outlines, and meet a high standard of student pilot performance rates.
 This ensures the highest level of student training possible!
 Part 141 schools often get students through the program with less flight hour requirements than Part 61 training, meaning lower costs for flight training and less time spent earning certifications.

 Even if you are getting your license(s) solely to fulfill personal goals, you will get through quickly and cost-effectively!
 Any Certified Flight Instructor (CFI) or flight school can train pilots under Part 61, unlike Part 141 approved programs since they do not have to undergo the same auditing and review process of pass rates and curriculum.
 Since all three of our locations are Part 141 approved by the FAA, our Part 61 students will follow the same syllabus as our part 141 students.
 We suggest that career-minded students enroll in our Part 141 program, and our students flying for fun enroll in our Part 61 program (following the Part 141 syllabus.)
 This means that you will surpass goals quickly regardless of the program you choose!